rlkennedyreid/cookiecutter-python-project/README.md

 ## Usage

+### Run cookiecutter
 ```bash
 cookiecutter gh:rlkennedyreid/cookiecutter-python-project
 ```

+### Initialise the project
-[A bash script]({{cookiecutter.package_name}}/initiate-project.sh) is included in the root directory of the project to carry out initial config.
+[A bash script]({{cookiecutter.package_name}}/initiate-project.sh) is included in the root directory of the project to carry out initial configuration.
+You can run this, or use it as a reference to set up your project.

+The script does the following:
+- Creates a virtual environment using [venv](https://docs.python.org/3/library/venv.html)
+- Adds dev dependencies to the project
+- Installs the project into the virtual environment
+- Initialises a git repository
+- Installs pre-commit hooks to the git repository
+    - *This is skipped if pre-commit is not available*
+- Installs gitmoji hooks to the git repository
+    - *This is skipped if gitmoji is not available*

-Executing using [`source/.`](https://www.gnu.org/software/bash/manual/bash.html#index-source) is recommended, as the python virtual environment will be activated for the running shell environment.
+Executing the script using [`source/.`](https://www.gnu.org/software/bash/manual/bash.html#index-source) is recommended, as the python virtual environment will be activated for the current shell on completion.

+**Note:** The script assumes the `python` in your `PATH` is the correct version.